Eviatar/Optimal_Coloring/README.md

 https://www.biorxiv.org/content/10.1101/676312v1.full

-The algorithmic code herein chooses near-optimal color barcodes for cell identification.
-The algorithm requires a list of reporters with cell-specific expression (e.g., from WormBase.org pr FlyBase.org), the number of colors available (e.g., 3 colors = RGB), a cell-adjacency matrix specifying which cells must be distinguishable from each other (e.g., neighboring cells), the margin for discriminating colors (e.g., 1 means we can only discriminate whether a color is present or absent whereas 1/3 permits discriminating bright, medium, weak, or no color expression), and a target for reporter sparsity (e.g., are we limited to ~3 transgenic reporters or can we use ~40 as was done in NeuroPAL).
-Each time the algorithm is run, it chooses a different near-optimal set of reporter-color assignments.
-These near-optimal solutions can then be applied in vivo to implement color barcodes for cell-specific identification.
+The algorithmic code herein chooses approximately optimal multicolor solutions for cell identification.
+Running the algorithm multiple times generates a variety of reporter-fluorophore combinations to test in vivo.
+The algorithm requires a list of reporters with cell-specific expression (e.g., from WormBase for worms, FlyBase for flies, ZFIN for zebrafish, or MGI for mice), the number of colors available (e.g., 3 colors = RGB), a cell-adjacency matrix specifying which cells must be distinguishable from each other (e.g., neighboring cells), the margin for discriminating colors (e.g., 1 means we can only discriminate whether a color is present or absent whereas 1/3 permits discriminating bright, medium, weak, or no color expression), and a target for reporter sparsity (e.g., are we limited to ~3 transgenic reporters or can we use ~40 as was done in NeuroPAL).
+Each time the algorithm is run, it chooses a different approximately optimal set of reporter-color assignments.
+These approximately optimal solutions can then be applied in vivo to implement color barcodes for cell-specific identification.

 ## Getting Started